CopyrightInformation about copyright and fair use

 You need to clear copyright (or obtain permissions) for all material included in your thesis/dissertation before making it available.

-Your agreement with CEU is non-exclusive – you still own the copyright to your thesis/dissertation and you can freely pursue any other publishing option.
+Your agreement with CEU is non-exclusive – you still own the copyright to your thesis/dissertation and you can freely pursue other publishing options depending on the publisher.

-Interlibrary loan items are often made available to our patron only in print and their use may be limited in its scope due to copyright restrictions.
+Interlibrary loan items will be provided only in print and their use may be limited in its scope due to copyright restrictions.
 The conditions are always set by the lending library/provider.